whehdwns/Customer-Segmentation-using-Clustering-Techniques/README.md

 # Customer-Segmentation-using-Clustering-Techniques

-Data Scource for this code is from <a href="https://archive.ics.uci.edu/ml/datasets/Online+Retail#"> UCI Machine Learning Repository </a>
+Data Scource for this project is from <a href="https://archive.ics.uci.edu/ml/datasets/Online+Retail#"> UCI Machine Learning Repository </a>
 - Data Set Information:
     - This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.